send mail

 • along with a strong understanding of relevant EU regulations.

-Dutch M&A lawyers must also possess at least a working knowledge of:
+These top rated Dutch M&A lawyers typically also possess at least a working knowledge of:

 • corporate finance